groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/document-security/master-document-security-groupdocs-merger-java/_index.md

 Alternatively, you can download the latest version directly from [GroupDocs.Merger for Java releases](https://releases.groupdocs.com/merger/java/).

 ### License Acquisition
 To try out GroupDocs.Merger, start with a free trial or request a temporary license.
-For long-term use, consider purchasing a license.
+For long‑term use, consider purchasing a license.
 Visit [Purchase GroupDocs.Merger](https://purchase.groupdocs.com/buy) for more details.

-Once you have the library set up in your project, let's initialize it:
+Once the library is added to your project, initialize it as shown below:

 ```java
 import com.groupdocs.merger.Merger;